archywigglestyn/The-Smokey-Powell/README.md

 # The-Smokey-Powell
 The Particle Photon Wifi Blynk controlled BBQ Smoker controller

-This controller reads temperature through a thermistor and controls the heat of your smoker through a fan or Solid State relay.
+This controller reads temperature through a thermistor.
+Control of your smokers heat is made through a fan or Solid State relay.
 It has three extra probe inputs to be used as meat probes.
 Wifi is used to connect to the cloud.

-The blynk app is used as the main interface and is worth noting that all the information runs though the internet.
-So one could be shopping for supplies while also monitoring ones bbq back at home.
+The blynk app is used as the main interface and is worth noting that all the information runs though the cloud.
+So one could be shopping for supplies, while also monitoring ones bbq back at home.

 A 4x20 I2c LCD is used as a local display and four buttons as the interface controls.
+The local interface is a little clunky.
+The main interface was intended to be the blynk app.

-This controller uses replacment thermistors for a Maverick ET732/ET733 grilling thermometer.
+This controller uses replacment thermistors for Weber iGrill2 grilling thermometer.

-For those that use the curcuit board.
+For those that use the curcuit board I designed.
 The Outputs are sinking.

 Watch The Youtube video for more information.